AtomGradient/whisper-mps/README.md

 An opinionated CLI to transcribe Audio files w/ Whisper on-device!
 Powered by  *MLX*, *Whisper* & *Apple M series*

 **TL;DR** - After our actual testing.
 The Whisper supported by MPS achieves speeds comparable to 4090!
+80 mins audio file only need 80s on APPLE M1 MAX 32G!
+ONLY 80 SECONDS

 ## 🆕 Blazingly fast transcriptions via your terminal! ⚡️